-Description: Experience life as a native bee in the Wild About Native Bees day camp.
-In this camp youth will learn about native bees (hint: they are not the same as honey bees) and their importance as pollinators of food crops.
+Description: Experience life as a native bee, in the Wild About Native Bees day camp.
+In this camp, youth will learn about native bees (hint: they are not the same as honey bees), and their importance as pollinators of food crops.
 Youth will explore the role of native bees as pollinators through modeling as they get food for themselves and their young while at the same time helping food crops produce fruit for us to eat.
 Youth will discuss challenges the native bees face and use a map to show how creating and preserving habitat can help native bee populations.
 Youth should leave the program understanding that without native bees and other pollinators, we wouldn’t have many of the foods we eat every day.
 Youth apply what they have learned and participate in citizen science by making bee nests to take home and observe.

 Background and Teen Leaders: This camp is based on the 2019 National 4-H Council Ag Innovators Experience (AIE): Native Bee Challenge.
-Many of the activities are included in the “Facilitators Guide” from the 2019 AIE.
-The facilitators guide is available from this National 4-H website: https://4-h.org/professionals/marketing-resources/ag-innovators-experience/ (you will need to log in to National 4-H to access the materials, anyone can create an account).
+Many of the activities are included in the “Facilitators’ Guide” from the 2019 AIE.
+The facilitators guide is available from this National 4-H website: https://4-h.org/professionals/marketing-resources/ag-innovators-experience/ (you will need to log in to National 4-H to access the materials; anyone can create an account).
 The AIE workshops are facilitated by teen leaders that were trained to lead these activities.
 It is highly recommended that you include a teen leader for your camp.
-If trained teen leaders are utilized, kits with materials will be available to do the “Model of Pollination”, “Challenge Map” and “Native Bee Nest” activities.
+If trained teen leaders are utilized, kits with materials will be available to do the “Model of Pollination,” “Challenge Map,” and “Native Bee Nest” activities.
 To find a teen leader in your area and get the materials kit, contact Maya Hayslett, hayslett@iastate.edu or 319-321-1350.
 Materials for other activities are not provided.
 This camp can be led by any educator, using this curriculum; however, the materials for the activities will only be provided through the teen leaders.
-Additional teen leaders and adults can be trained.
+Additional teen leaders, and adults can be trained.
 Contact Maya Hayslett (contact information above) well in advance of the camp to arrange training.

-Materials needed:
+Materials Needed:

-Kit for the Native Bee Challenge (materials needed can also be found in the Facilitators Guide and from the website if a kit is not available but will require additional materials and assembly)
+Kit for the Native Bee Challenge (materials needed can also be found in the Facilitators’ Guide and from the website if a kit is not available but will require additional materials and assembly)

 Teen Facilitator Guide for the Native Bee Challenge